Privacy and Credit

 To what Other Organisations do we Disclose Personal Information?

 In providing and managing our products and services, we contract with other businesses and may disclose personal information to them in the process.
 These organisations provide services to us and may need access to the personal information we hold in order to enable them to perform those services.
 We require these companies to adhere to our strict confidentiality requirements for handling personal information and also seek to ensure that they adhere to the requirements of the Privacy Act.
-For more information about our disclosures of personal information, you will need to refer to the Privacy Notices that we provide to applicants for each of our products.

 How you can Make a Complaint Regarding your Personal Information?